by Lady H

 “She didn't need to know about the boy you've been in love with for seventeen years?”

 “What the hell, Hennie.
 You know you still want me.”
+He's angry, cocky again now.
+He's changing moods so fast she can't keep up.

 God, the boy has some nerve.
 He is so full of himself!
 “My name is not Hennie anymore!
 Stop calling me that stupid pet name.
 I go by Henry now.”